aka Drive Angry 3D

 The Canadian-born Patrick Lussier began in the industry as an editor, cutting almost all of Wes Craven’s films from the 1990s through to the present.
 Lussier made his directorial debut with The Prophecy 3: The Ascent (2000) and then went onto the Wes Craven presented Dracula 2000 (2000).
-This was followed by a host of other films, including Dracula II: Ascension (2003), Dracula III: Legacy (2004), White Noise: The Light (2007) and the remake of My Bloody Valentine.
+This was followed by a host of other films, including Dracula II: Ascension (2003), Dracula III: Legacy (2004), White Noise: The Light (2007), the remake of My Bloody Valentine and Trick (2019).
 Lussier subsequently went on to co-write the script for Terminator Genisys (2015).
 Lussier co-writes Drive Angry with Todd Farmer who also wrote the scripts for the likes of Jason X (2001), The Messengers (2007) and My Bloody Valentine.
-(Todd Farmer can also be seen on screen here in the role of Amber Heard’s redneck fiance).
+(Farmer can also be seen on screen here in the role of Amber Heard’s redneck fiance).